 The paintings and etchings of the versatile artist Shao Fan start from calligraphy.
 He starts with one smooth line and repeats it up to 1000 times.
-After a while he gets a picture with a meaning on the canvas.
+After a while, he gets a picture with meaning on the canvas.
 He also uses washed ink (a traditional Chinese painting technique) on rice paper.
-By applying the brush strokes, the paper deforms and starts showing a relief, and the image on the paper, a rabbit in this case, consequently gets the structure of the animal’s fur.
+By applying the brush strokes, the paper deforms and starts showing relief, and the image on the paper, a rabbit in this case, consequently forms the structure of the animal’s fur.

-Rabbits are one of his favourite animals.
+Rabbits are one of his favorite animals.
 He keeps them in his house in an inner garden and has painted them numerous times.
 He enlarges the image of the vulnerable rabbits so that they appear rather dominant.
-Shao Fan said in an interview: “When you look down at them, they look like cute creatures, but I wanted to bring them on an equal footing with humans, so that a dialogue can arise between the work and the viewer”.
+Shao Fan said in an interview: “When you look down at them, they look like cute creatures, but I wanted to bring them on an equal footing with humans so that a dialogue can arise between the work and the viewer.”
 That says a lot about his love for the animals.

 Shao Fan not only expresses calligraphy in his art via paintings, but he also designs furniture inspired by Chinese characters.
-Combined with clean geometric lines, he gives the Ming Dynasty furniture pieces a modern look.
+Combined with clean geometric lines, he gives Ming Dynasty furniture pieces a modern look.
 In this way, the artist brings the past into contact with the present, which is one of the typical characteristics of contemporary Chinese artists.